SXV357/Online-Product-Marketplace/Tests.md

 - Log out of customer account
 - Log in with email: "CS180@gmail.com" and password: "test"
 - The main menu displays new email at the top of the panel
-- Expected result: The customer can change their email
+- Expected result: The customer can change their email (They must log in with the new email)
 - Test Status: Passed

 ### Test 25: Edit Password